ddhruvin/PandasMistakesToAvoid/README.md

 # PandasMistakesToAvoid
-Do not do these mistakes
+Do not do these mistakes.
+What Mistakes?
+Read the ipynb, each and everything is in the comments explained.